-Calculate NECESSARY SPACE as its total needs for that period according to its projection and based on the special facts that justify these needs.
+Calculate NECESSARY SPACE as its total needs for that period according to its projection

 Submit a clear and detailed justification of the above mentioned projection.

 If the justification is based on the allocation tendency prepared by the RIR, data explaining said tendency must be enclosed.